What to expect in hiring me as a doula when you are expecting

 Additional Postpartum Services: For Birth Clients Only

 I am happy to continue to work with clients during the initial postpartum period as they work to heal from their birth and navigate the changes to their lives.
 Postpartum work is hourly and based on the needs of the family.
-My postpartum work is geared towards helping families find their new rhythm by providing practical solutions for the struggles of childrearing.
-During the early weeks of healing from pregnancy and birth we’ll focus on helping your body heal and getting to know this new human you’ve made.
+My postpartum work is geared toward helping families find their new rhythm by providing practical solutions for the struggles of childrearing.
+During the early weeks of healing from pregnancy and birth, we’ll focus on helping your body heal and getting to know this new human you’ve made.
 Your body and your baby are constantly changing and you shouldn’t have to cope with that alone.
 That’s what I’m here for, to be your postpartum companion, judgment free.

 Health Coach

 Sometimes I’m here for a season, and sometimes I’m here for much longer.
 Every now and then clients wish to continue working with me beyond pregnancy and the initial postpartum period.
 I offer Health Coaching to former birth clients and their families as they continue to learn about their ever-changing bodies, the healthcare system, and community resources.
-My work as a health coach is based on my desire to help people live the life that they want.
+My work as a health coach is based on my desire to help people live the life they want.
 We’ll create REALISTIC goals, come up with possible solutions to life’s unpredictable problems, and hopefully help you find or broaden your community.
 I’ll share with you tools, knowledge, wisdom, and a listening ear.
-These appointments are mostly virtual but can be in person depending on the needs of the individual and my availability.
-This service is for those who desire change in their life and have the drive to do something about it because more often than not change is hard.
+These appointments are mostly virtual but can be in person depending on your needs and my availability.
+This service is for those who desire change in their life and have the drive to do something about it, because more often than not, change is hard.
 Speaking from personal experience, I know how difficult it is to change years of negative narratives that result in potentially harmful coping tools.
 I aim to help those who want to unravel their own negative narratives so they can do better by themselves.

 Interested in a Free Consultation?